 Stourport in North Worcestershire lacks Bewdley’s grandeur but has its own, grittier appeal.
 Here’s how we found it on arrival, Monday evening.

-In the canal boom at dawn of the industrial revolution, Stourport became the node linking the Severn with our second biggest river, the Trent – and through it a network of northern canals and arterial rivers – Aire, Calder, Don, Mersey and Weaver – for traffic between Birmingham, Black Country, Potteries and the mills and sweatshops of Leeds, Sheffield, Nottingham and the Lancashire cotton towns – and not to forget the coalfields of the North Midlands – with Bristol, London and Empire.
+In the canal boom at dawn of the industrial revolution, Stourport became the node linking the Severn with our second biggest river, the Trent.
+And through it a network of northern canals and arterial rivers – Aire, Calder, Don, Mersey and Weaver – for traffic between Birmingham, Black Country, Potteries and the mills and coalfields of the north.
+Similarly connected were those ports – Clydeside and Merseyside, Hull, Bristol and Tilbury – reaching out to an Empire on which the sun never set.

 What, prior to the Staffordshire & Worcester Canal’s arrival in 1772, had been little more than a riverside hamlet was to become a thriving hub.
 It was a shot in the arm too for the carpet looms of nearby Kidderminster as eighteenth century gave way to nineteenth, and Britain’s leap from wheat, beans and turnips to Workshop of the World gathered steam.